-- 1. Choose the Edit > Go to ... command or press [F5]. - 2.
+- 1. Choose the Edit > Go to... menu command. - 2.
 Choose the desired bookmark from the list or type in its name. - 3.
 Click on OK.

 The text cursor will now jump to the position where the bookmark was created.

 Deleting bookmarks